AntonioRodriguezRuiz/HarmonyAPI/README.md

 | **reports**  | 🛡DELETE                 | /api/v1/reports/{id} |

 # Usage suggestions
+We recommend you create one or two users in order to make finding lists, reviews, reports and trackers you create handy.

+Some workflows we recommend:

+>* POST a list.
+>* GET a couple of works' IDs.
+>* PUT them into your list.
+>* DELETE one of them.
+Or the whole list.

+>* POST a report for a review you found.
+>* Have the administrator GET a list of open reports.
+>* Have the reported user PUT (modify) their review so it doesn't get deleted.
+>* DELETE the report.

+All POJO classes inside the src.main.java.model package are generated from the Harmony database.
+These are provided from the repository and updated if the model changes.
+Use them as needed.

 # Local deployment
 If for some reason you'd rather do operations on a locally hosted version of the API, follow these steps.
 We strongly suggest the use of IntelliJ IDEA.
 It is free for us as part of the GitHub Student package.
 Use [this form](https://www.jetbrains.com/shop/eform/students).

-All POJO classes inside the src.main.java.model package are generated from the Harmony database.
-These are provided from the repository and updated if the model changes.

-In any case, you can regenerate them if you want to.
-To do so, first delete the src/main/java/model directory.
-After that, in the Maven sidebar of IntelliJ, run `harmony-api` > `Lifecyle` > `install`.